 Comfort Food (Essay, Part 5)

 Eating food that brings you comfort is not the same thing as overeating.
 One is a reward and the other is a punishment.
-Believe me I, like many women, have dieted enough to know.
+Believe me I, like many women, have dieted enough to know the difference.
 A craving for rich, fatty food though, is natural.
-We’ve evolved with a taste for it; the calories were needed in our distant past to prevent starvation.
+Humans have evolved with a taste for the calorie-laden food we needed to stave off starvation in our distant past.
 I personally think every famine survival kit should include chocolate butter creams.

 My dear mother has always had a sweet tooth.
 She told me during World War II when three of her four older brothers were stationed in war zones, her mother, Grandma Verna, made a treat with rationed sugar called “sweet cakes.”
 Mom described sweet cakes as somewhere between a cookie and a cake.
 Often Grandma and mom sat around the wood stove in the evening eating sweet cakes while they read books like Zane Grey’s Riders of the Purple Sage, or Jean Stratton Porter’s Girl of the Limberlost.